Mark Thompson (media executive): The Russell Brand Show prank telephone calls row

 In October 2008, Thompson had to cut short a family holiday to return to Britain to deal with the arrival of The Russell Brand Show prank telephone calls row.
 Thompson took the executive decision to suspend the BBC's highest paid presenter, Jonathan Ross, from all his BBC work for three months without pay.
 He also said it was the controversial star's last warning.
 Thompson reiterated the BBC's commitment to Ross' style of "edgy comedy", arguing that "BBC audiences accept that, in comedy, performers attempt to push the line of taste".
 Thompson had previously defended the star's conduct and salary in 2006, when he described Ross as "outstanding" and said that "the very best people" deserved appropriately high salaries.

 Comments on political bias

-In September 2010, Thompson acknowledged some of the BBC's previous political bias, which he said he had witnessed early in his career.
+In September 2010, Thompson asserted that the BBC was previously biased against the Conservative Party, which he said he had witnessed early in his career.
 He stated: "In the BBC I joined 30 years ago there was, in much of current affairs, in terms of people's personal politics, which were quite vocal, a massive bias to the left".
 He added: "the organisation did struggle then with impartiality".

+Roger Bolton, the former presenter of Feedback pushed back against the claim which was reported by the Guardian in 2010: "Perhaps he believes my fellow programme editors of that time like Chris Capron, George Carey, Ron Neil, Peter Ibbotson and Hugh Williams were lefties?"
+Bolton added.
+"In which case he must be possessed of remarkable insight since even today I don't know what their political leanings were or are," said Bolton in a letter to the BBC's in-house magazine, Ariel.